Andrew Israel, J.D., Interim Dean

 Any student with an associate of arts or associate of applied science (AAS) degree may present an academic transcript to be considered for course credit transfer.
 Upon verification that the AA or AAS academic transcript demonstrates completion of coursework equivalent to the required university proficiency and core curriculum requirements, the AA or AAS degree will be accepted for transfer and the student will be given credit toward completion of the BSW degree.
 A minimum of 128 credit hours is needed to complete the BSW degree, which is comprised of 75 credit hours of pre-program coursework and 53 credit hours of social work courses.

 Transfer courses are evaluated on a course-by-course basis to determine whether they meet the general core requirements.
-Students transferring from a regionally accredited institution of higher education with an earned associate degree will have New Mexico Highlands University proficiency, extended core, and minor requirements waived.
+Students transferring from a regionally accredited institution of higher education in New Mexico with an earned associate degree will have New Mexico Highlands University proficiency, extended core, and minor requirements waived.
 Students are encouraged to complete the AA or AAS degree and the 35-hour common core and program prerequisites during their freshman and sophomore years to assure completion of the bachelor’s degree within two additional years.

 BSW students are required to complete 448 hours of field practicum during their senior year, either in a concurrent or a block placement.
 Students in field practicum must complete all university core requirements and all 300-level (junior standing) courses prior to enrolling in field practicum.
 All practicum placements require the approval of the director/coordinator of field education.